jaroddev/First-class-function-examples/README.md

 #
 ## Motivations
 The main goal behind this project is to learn how to write better code in general.
-Though I had very recently, at university, in the last 3 years. been learning about:
+Though I had in the last 3 years, at university, been learning about:
+ - Frameworks
  - SOLID principles
  - Design patterns
- - Frameworks

 I still find myself lacking practice as I often make bad design/coding mistakes, mistakes that could be avoided if experienced a bit more.